duclinh/Udacity-Azure-Operattionaling-ML/README.md

 # Operationalizing-Machine-Learning

 ## Overview
-This project is part of the Udacity Azure ML Nanodegree (Microsoft Azure Machine Learning Engineer with Microsoft Azure - Cmyse 3: ).
+This project is part of the Udacity Azure ML Nanodegree (Microsoft Azure Machine Learning Engineer with Microsoft Azure - Course 3: ).
 In this project, I use the Bank marketing datasets and Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
 I also created, published, and consumed a pipeline to automate the process.

 ## Architectural Diagram
 Here is my architecture diagram for this project: